Complete Guide + Free Calculator

 A quick note on risk

 Most professionals risk 1% or less of their account per trade.
 Smaller, consistent risk keeps you in the game through the inevitable losing runs.
-If the required margin for your position is larger than your balance, the calculator will warn you — that's a sign to reduce size or use lower leverage.
+If the required margin for your position is larger than your balance, the calculator will warn you.
+That's a sign to reduce size or use lower leverage.

 Frequently asked questions